Eoxia/wp-call-manager/README.txt

 [Description]

-Imputation is a WordPress' plugin which respect WordPress Coding Standards.
+Call Manager is a WordPress' plugin which respect WordPress Coding Standards.

 [Fonctionnality]